 Scrumban allows teams to shift from having to keep a set of determined planning times, to planning only when required.
-New to-do items might be discovered regularly in production and Scrumban will prevent product teams from limiting Sprint scope to 1-4 weeks, which is not natural and oftentimes not possible, when products are in production.
+New to-do items might be discovered regularly in production.
+As opposed to Scrum, Scrumban does not force product teams to limit the sprint scope to 1-4 weeks, allowing production to take as long as is needed for the best results.
 While from a project perspective, this is where it ends, for most companies, this is just the start of the journey.
 Projects are carried about so that the temporary change initiated by them can continue to operate and realize benefits.
 Scrumban is very useful here.

-For teams that have been using Scrum, it is easy to start moving to Scrumban towards the end of a project, as they get used to supporting the product in production, and take on a more continuous flow approach.
+Teams that have been using Scrum, may find it easiest to move towards Scrumban in the latter part of a project - when they transition from product development to maintenance and take on a continuous flow approach.

 Now, what is the difference between Scrumban and Kanban?

 Typically, teams using Scrumban boards will divide the workflow into more stages, than they would on a Kanban board.
-That is to show a more gradual nature of a process, stemming from the Sprint-like approach to backlogging items.
-Very often, a Scrumban board still does incorporate a “Sprint” stage or a “Stories” class of items.
-On those boards, it’s possible to track the progress of work related to a specific story or a specific Sprint, regardless of the team working continuously.
+That is to show a more gradual nature of the process, stemming from the sprint-like approach to project planning.
+Very often, a Scrumban board still does incorporate a “sprint” stage or a “Stories” class of items.
+On those boards, it’s possible to track the progress of work related to a specific story or a specific sprint, regardless of the team working continuously.